sujit-sahu/home/content/bookbmstdr/_index.md

 <li> <b> Reviews: </b>
 <ul>
+<li> Prof Patrick Brown's review as published in the journal  <i> Spatial Statistics. </i>  "The book’s greatest contribution is providing useable and stable methods (and software) for fitting spatio-temporal models, these tools provide useful solution to a range of problems." <a href="spasta_review.pdf"> Read the full review here. </a>

 <li> <b> Prof Peter Diggle </b>  "This book is a fine addition to the literature on linear modelling of spatio-temporal data, both geostatistical and areal unit; the linkage to the author’s R package bmstdr is particularly useful."